Personal Support Worker students pose for a class photo at Herzing College in Ottawa (2019)

 - booking a campus tour or class visit

 Click below to get started.
-Explore Herzing's Personal Support Worker Diploma, request free info, and connect with an Advisor online right now.
+Explore Herzing's Personal Support Worker Diploma, request free info, and chat live with an Advisor.
 We're here to help!